vberezkin/billing-android/README.md

     }

 Instantiate [BillingModel](src/main/java/billing/BillingModel.kt) once as singleton or via Dagger2.
-In every Android component where you will use billing, add the next lines:
+In every Android component where you are going to use billing, add the next lines:

     @Inject
     AppBillingModel billingModel;